fierceoj/ShonyDanza/README.md

 # ShonyDanza
-A customizable, easy-to-navigate tool to aid in researching, pen testing, and defending with the power of Shodan.
+A customizable, easy-to-navigate tool for researching, pen testing, and defending with the power of Shodan.

 ![Demo GIF](demo/shonydanza_demo.gif)